datamindedacademy/containerization_with_docker/content/exercise_6/README.md

 A few notes to consider:

-* `localhost` isn't accessible in the Gitpod environments.
-Instead, you will need to use the `gp` (for `gitpod`) CLI tool that will prompt you what is your current GitPod sandbox URL for a given port.
-For example, you can get the URL to your sandbox for port 8080 by running `gp url 8080`.
-That will return you something like `https://8080-amaranth-perch-k21ygfry.ws-eu25.gitpod.io`.
-You will need to use that address instead of `localhost:8080` in your Docker environment variables.

-* Make sure you made the Gitpod DNS URL public by releasing the small lock linked to it in the dedicated side panel.
+* `localhost` isn't accessible in the GitHub Codespaces environments.
+Instead, GitHub Codespaces creates URLs for each service you run.
+You can find the URLs in the `ports` tab of the VSCode terminal.
+By default these URLs are private, but you can choose to make them public.